 Its box office failings have already been well-documented, and they no doubt have to do with it being too ‘slow’ or ‘arthouse’ for audiences expecting something else.
 But there’s nothing wrong with being a fascinating hybrid.
 As for the criticism of its representation of female characters, much seems unwarranted, even at times disingenuous.
 The world of the movie is a dystopia (and indeed it is one that our current world is not too many steps away from) and to show misogyny does not automatically make a misogynist film — the alternative, to whitewash the ugliness in our world that BR 2049‘s parallel universe is a dark mirror of, would be sheer fantasy.
 If anything, the real target of such criticisms is not so much the films themselves as the way we consume films, especially purported blockbusters like this one, as mere entertainment machines without giving them any credit as potential forums for debate.

 22. The Wound (Inxeba)

 Another film that has stirred controversy around its representation, albeit for quite different reasons.
-John Trengove’s debut is an intimate close-up of the Xhosa community’s annual ritual circumcision, which young male teens go through to mark their symbolic passage into manhood.
+John Trengove’s debut tells a story set in the Xhosa community, and revolving around the ritual circumcision which young male teens go through to mark their symbolic passage into manhood.
 Certain sections of the Xhosa community have reacted with protests and anger at what they deem an outsider’s look into aspects of their culture guarded with secrecy.